 DISCLAIMER: Spoilers abound for Syfy’s The Magicians.
 Proceed with caution.

 While the curtain closed on Fillory, the lessons I learned from The Magicians will remain permanently rooted in my soul.
-More specifically, the several female characters on the show struck a chord with me.
-I added a slew of life lessons to my arsenal, and fuel for self-empowerment.
+More specifically, the several female characters on the show struck a chord.
+I added a slew of life lessons to my arsenal and fuel for self-empowerment.
 These women were complicated, realistic, and messy.
 They were also bastions of strength and pillars of inner growth.
-Despite the unending odds, despite the incessant turmoil, they rose above it all.
+Despite the unending odds and incessant turmoil, they rose above it all.
 The women of The Magicians resonated on a profound level with me, as I know they did with countless others.

-Now, Julia (Stella Maeve) was one of the main characters in Lev Grossman‘s book trilogy.
+Julia (Stella Maeve) was one of the main characters in Lev Grossman‘s book trilogy.
 So, it was only natural that she take on a leadership role in the TV adaptation.
-Julia ran the gamut on personal trauma and then some – she was raped by a trickster god, for starters.
-She lost her Shade, then her Shade was reinstated.
+For starters, Julia ran the gamut on personal trauma and then some – she was raped by a trickster god.
+She lost her Shade; then, her Shade was reinstated.
 After that, she was elevated to deity status.
 Then, she was relegated to lowly humanity.
-She lost her best friend Quentin.
+She lost her best friend, Quentin.
 Eventually, she found a happy ending with Penny and gave birth to a healthy magical hybrid baby.
-But, it took a heaping helping of blood, sweat and tears to claim said happy ending.
+But, it took a heaping helping of blood, sweat, and tears to claim said happy ending.

 So, what did I learn from Julia?
 Never, ever give up.
 Forge ahead regardless of the odds and seemingly insurmountable obstacles.
 Kindness goes a long way.
 You reap what you sow.
 That fighting for your loved ones is a worthy fight.
 Make your aspirations a reality.
 But, in the end, the greatest of these lessons is to keep going.
 Believe you’ll succeed – because you will.
 It’s a marathon, Fillorians.
 Not a sprint.
 If Julia can do it, so can you.

-Alice (Olivia Taylor Dudley) was quite the contested character on The Magicians.
-She made her fair share of mistakes, and jeopardized a lot of lives along the way.
-Alice was the epitome of imperfection – a walking personification of it, in fact.
+Alice (Olivia Taylor Dudley) was quite the contested character in The Magicians.
+She made her fair share of mistakes and jeopardized many lives along the way.
+Alice was the epitome of imperfection – a walking personification of it.
 She was not well-liked.
 However, I could relate to her in more ways than one.
 I’m also shy and introverted.
 Socially awkward.
 Quite the weirdo.
-But, if you peel back Alice’s convoluted layers, you’ll find a soul that’s just trying to survive.
-Trying to make the best decisions that sometimes don’t pan out as intended.
-As humans, that’s really all we can do.
+But, if you peel back Alice’s complex layers, you’ll find a soul trying to survive—trying to make the best decisions that sometimes don’t pan out as intended.
+As humans, that’s all we can do.
 So much is out of our control.

-Now, Margo (Summer Bishil) is my favorite character on The Magicians.
+Margo (Summer Bishil) is my favorite character on The Magicians.
 Hands down.
 Her journey was downright inspiring.
 She navigated troubled waters like the High King she was.
 Margo’s assertiveness was often misconstrued as bossiness or arrogance.
 But, Margo ruled an entire realm.
 Millions of beings’ lives were in her hands.
 Not only that, but she embarked on a solo quest through a desert, released a horde of female spirits on a slew of misogynistic men, and claimed a pair of bad*ss ice axes.
 She rose above the odds and then some.
 In the series finale, she was prepared to lay down her life to save an entire realm.
-She destroyed Fillory with every intention of going down with it.
+She destroyed Fillory, intending to go down with it.
 Now, we know Margo is in charge of a new world, wherein she must create infrastructure and help foster a nurturing environment for displaced Fillorians.

-Kady (Jade Tailor) has been through the ringer and then some.
-She grew up in a rough neighborhood.
-Was essentially Marina’s servant for quite some time.
-Lost her mother.
-Lost her boyfriend Penny (40, not 23).
-Struggled with substance abuse.
-Spent some time in a mental health facility, and grappled with suicidal ideation.
-In fact, I think it’s safe to say that Kady was dealt the worst hand in the bunch.
-However, in the end, she still remained.
+Kady (Jade Tailor) has been through the wringer and then some.
+She grew up in a rough neighborhood and was essentially Marina’s servant for a bit.
+Kady lost her mother and her boyfriend Penny (40, not 23).
+She struggled with substance abuse.
+She also spent time in a mental health facility and grappled with suicidal ideation.
+I think it’s safe to say that Kady was dealt the worst hand in the bunch.
+However, in the end, she remained.
 Kady turned all those negatives into positives.
-She blossomed into the leader of the hedge witches, and freed them from the Library’s grasp.
-Not to mention, she’s a strong battle magician, and has kicked her fair share of arse.
+She blossomed into the leader of the hedge witches and freed them from the Library’s grasp.
+Not to mention, she’s a strong battle magician and has kicked her fair share of arse.

 Our favorite native Fillorian Fen (Brittany Curran) started on The Magicians as, more or less, comedic relief.
 She was the awkward girl from another realm who wasn’t accustomed to Earth traditions or modern culture.
 However, Fen proved to have more depth than that.
-In fact, she was a wellspring of emotions, thoughts, personality traits and dreams.
+She was a wellspring of emotions, thoughts, personality traits, and dreams.
 She was married off to a stranger.
 Fen also gave birth to a child that didn’t survive the birthing process.
-So, that came with Post-Partum Depression and PTSD.
+So, that came with Postpartum Depression and PTSD.
 Eventually, she became Acting High King of Fillory in Margo’s stead.
 Fen was also murdered alongside Josh courtesy of the Dark King, but that was in another timeline and was ultimately prevented in the show’s current timeline.

 So, what did I learn from Fen?
 Firstly, cling hard to your childlike wonderment.
-Fen had the eagerness of a kid, and a genuine fascination with the world around her.
+Fen had the eagerness of a child and a genuine fascination with the world around her.
 Be kind.
-Genuine empathy and love goes a long way.
+True empathy and love go a long way.
 Love others without inhibitions.
 Remember that sensitivity is not a weakness.
 Never shy away from showing your emotions.
 Wearing your heart on your sleeve is a good thing.
 Just because you’re an adult, that doesn’t mean you lose all creativity or a desire to play.

 Yes, even Marina (Kacey Rohl) had her positive attributes.
 While she was often the show’s antagonist, Marina has, on occasion, joined the side of the good guys.
-She even had her “negative qualities” wiped clean after her Harmonic Convergence heist went terribly awry, resulting in multiple deaths.
+She even had her “negative qualities” wiped clean after her Harmonic Convergence heist went awry, resulting in multiple deaths.
 This is indicative of remorse.
-Deep down, like everyone else, Marina is simply striving for survival.
-Making decisions that don’t always pan out as intended.
-Despite Marina’s many faux pas, she at least shows some measure of guilt.
+Deep down, like everyone else, Marina is simply striving for survival and making decisions that don’t always pan out as intended.
+Despite Marina’s moral ambiguity, she at least shows some guilt.
 And self-awareness, although I’m not sure that’s necessarily a good thing in her case.

-Here’s what I learned from Marina: sometimes you have to do what’s best for you.
+Here’s what I learned from Marina: sometimes, you have to do what’s best for you.
 Now, that doesn’t mean f*cking up everyone else around you, but occasionally you have to look out for No. 1.
 Keep your best interests in mind.
 Realize that you’re imperfect and rife with flaws, but that doesn’t necessarily make you evil.
 We’re all of us imperfect.
 Don’t be afraid to take charge.
 Stand up to opposition.
 Go the distance to obtain what you want – but perhaps don’t go her specific route.
-If anything, Marina was at times the poster child for what not to do.
+If anything, Marina was the poster child for what not to do at times.
 If she royally screws up or does something remotely evil, do the opposite.
 But, in all honesty, I still have a soft spot for my sass factory, questionable morals aside.

 Zelda (Mageina Tovah) was a proficient, immensely advanced magician who advocated for knowledge.
 She bravely sacrificed herself to save Alice and Fen in the series finale.
 Thankfully, she’ll continue to be a Librarian in the Underworld.
-Zelda worked tirelessly at the Library, and wholeheartedly believed that knowledge was power.
+Zelda worked tirelessly at the Library and wholeheartedly believed that knowledge was power.
 Books are treasure troves of wisdom.
-Zelda often butted heads with her daughter Harriet, but in the end the two mended fences.
-Zelda harbored a love for people, and a soft spot for their plights.
+Zelda often butted heads with her daughter Harriet, but the two mended fences in the end.
+Zelda harbored a love for people and a soft spot for their plights.

 What life lessons have you attained from the fierce women of The Magicians?
-Sounds off in the comments below!
+Sound off in the comments below!